RaviSoji/plda/README.md

 # probabilistic_LDA
 (i.e. Probabilistic Linear Discriminant Analysis)

+UPDATE: I am currently doing a significant revamp of the code so it is more cleaner, simpler, more general, and slightly faster.
+Check back Nov.
+12, 2017.

 ### Disclaimer
 If all that you want to do is apply this model to a dataset and measure its performance, you will find the code to be bulky in that it stores parameters,